 Students must complete a total of 1035 clock hours of clinical practicum training.
-All requests for outside placement should be addressed to the Coordinator of Field Placement who, in consultation with the faculty, will arrange for the placement at an external designated agency.
+All requests for outside placement should be addressed to the Assistant Director of Clinical Training who, in consultation with the faculty, will arrange for the placement at an external designated agency.
 All students enrolled in external practicum will be required to participate in a Case Consultation Seminar that will allow them to discuss their clinical work with other students in external placements.
-Each student will be expected to attend three two-hour seminars to satisfy one condition for passing the practicum.
+Each student will be expected to attend three two-hour seminars a semester, to satisfy one condition for passing the practicum.
 The Case Consultation Seminars are considered an enrichment experience for students doing external practicum, are not to be regarded as an independent course, and require no separate tuition or fees.